Ornella-KK/Pizza-litalia/README.md

 ### Description
 Pizza Italia is a website application that allows users to order pizza and is delivered at a place of their choice.
 ### BDD:
-* INPUT:Pizza flavour,crust,size,topping and number of pizza.
+* INPUT: Pizza flavour,crust,size,topping and number of pizza.
 * OUTPUT: Summary of order,total charge and deliver form.
 ### Technologies Used:
 * Html